SiriusAlpha96/ai-fusion-hub/README.md

-## AI-FUSION-HUB
+## AI-FUSION HUB

 ## Overview

-AI-FUSION-HUB is a creative powerhouse SaaS application that integrates advanced AI tools to generate code, images, 3-second short videos, and music clips.
-Unleash your creativity effortlessly and overcome creative blocks with the innovative capabilities of AI-FUSION-HUB.
+AI-FUSION HUB is a creative powerhouse SaaS application that integrates advanced AI tools to generate code, images, 3-second short videos, and music clips.
+Unleash your creativity effortlessly and overcome creative blocks with the innovative capabilities of AI-FUSION HUB.

 ## Features